Gorosheg/PulsIq/README.md

 ## Features

-- Real‑time heart rate monitoring via a BLE sensor.
+- Real‑time heart rate monitoring via a bluetooth.
 - Configurable upper and lower heart rate limits with separate notifications: sound and vibration.
 - Start/stop a session with one tap.
 A large heart‑rate indicator is shown during the workout.
 - Each workout is recorded: duration, min/avg/max heart rate, and an heart rate trend chart.